-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN IVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE X Election of Directors for their respective terms: NOMINEES: Thomas W. Florsheim, Jr. Robert Feitler WITHHOLD AUTHORITY FOR ALL NOMINEES Ratification of the appointment of Deloitte & Touche LLP as Independent registered public accountants for 2014.
-3. Approval of the Weyco Group, Inc. 2014 Incentive Plan.
-FOR ALL EXCEPT (See instructions below) Advisory vote on the compensation of the Company's named FOR AGAINST ABSTAIN executive officers.
+PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE 🗵 Election of Directors for their respective terms: NOMINEES: Ratification of the appointment of Baker Tilly Virchow Krause, LLP as independent registered public accountants for 2017.
+FOR AGAINST ABSTAIN FOR ALL NOMINEES 3.
+Approval of the Weyco Group, Inc. 2017 Incentive Plan.
+FOR ALL EXCEPT (See instructions below) 4.
+Advisory vote on the compensation of the Company's named FOR AGAINST ABSTAIN executive officers.
+5. Advisory vote on the frequency of executive compensation 3 YRS 2 YRS 1 YR ABSTAIN votes.
 INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
-The shares represented by this proxy will be voted "FOR" Proposals 1, 2, 3 and 4 if no instruction to the contrary is indicated, or if no direction is given.
+The shares represented by this proxy will be voted "FOR" Proposals 1 through 4 and "THREE YEARS" on Proposal 5 if no instruction to the contrary is indicated, or if no direction is given.
 PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY IN THE ENCLOSED ENVELOPE.
 To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
 Signature of Shareholder Date: Signature of Shareholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jo intly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give
+When shares are held joint full title as such.
+If the signer is a corporation, please sign full corporate name by duly authorize intly, each holder should sign.
+When signing as executor, administrator, attorney, trustee or guardian, please give zed officer, giving full title as such.
+If signer is a partnership, please sign in partnership name by authorized person.